 Molecular Basis for Human Disease

-This class will examine the biochemical and genetic basis for common and rare human diseases, and consider the clinical pathways that lead to diagnosis and treatment for patients suffering from them.
-We will discuss how lessons at the research bench dramatically impact patient care through greater understanding of condition, leading to increased specificity of targeted treatment.
-Students will be expected to take an active role within this class, often working in small teams; discussions, presentations and even quizzes.
-In order to be successful, students should have a fundamental understanding of biochemistry, biology and genetics, as this class will stress the application of these fundamental disciplines and how they relate to onset, progression and treatment.
-We will discuss seminal findings and state-of-the-art treatments on a variety of topics that scientists and physicians routinely confront.
+This class examines the biochemical and genetic basis for common and rare human diseases, and considers the clinical pathways that lead to diagnosis and treatment for patients suffering from them.
+In order to be successful, students should have a fundamental understanding of biochemistry, biology and genetics, as this class stresses the application of these fundamental disciplines and how they relate to onset, progression and treatment.

 Survey of Art II

 Learn about the major two-dimensional, three-dimensional, and architectural styles and techniques of Europe, Africa, the Americas, and Asia from the 14th century to the present.
-This study of art history will emphasize the recognition and identification of major works of art produced in the mediums of painting, sculpture, and architecture, as well as the associated styles from each period.
-We will work to gain a contextual understanding of what these examples of art and architecture reveal about the cultures and societies that produced them through illustrated lectures, reading assignments, and class discussion.
-Students will leave this class with a strong foundational knowledge of art history and the ability to express their own reactions to works of art, from any period, with the visual language used throughout the course.
-The course assignments are designed to expand visual literacy by emphasizing both critical reading and writing skills.
+This study of art history emphasizes the recognition and identification of major works of art produced in the mediums of painting, sculpture, and architecture, as well as the associated styles from each period.
+Students work to gain a contextual understanding of what these examples of art and architecture reveal about the cultures and societies that produced them through illustrated lectures, reading assignments, and class discussion.

 Data Visualization: Illustrate Statistics with Eye-Catching Infographics

-We live in a world inundated with data that can shape public opinion, impact decision making and influence the policies of governments and organizations.
 We can present data in ways people can easily understand with data visualizations: charts, maps, timelines and other infographics that portray the essential interpretations of complex realities.
 The tools for creating such visualizations have proliferated in recent years, along with the availability of “open data” from government agencies and other public sources.
-In this hands-on course, we will focus on finding open data, cleaning it and creating engaging visualizations, which we then will circulate on social media with appropriate context.
-Students will create visualizations based on data related to their majors and careers.
+In this hands-on course, students focus on finding open data, cleaning it and creating engaging visualizations based on data related to their majors and careers.

 Drivers of Global Change

 Global challenges are accelerating the demand for sustainable change in every aspect of our lives.
-This module will provide a framework for understanding the major drivers and prioritizing critical strategies to address them.
+This module provides a framework for understanding the major drivers and prioritizing critical strategies to address them.

 Social Political Drama

-This course module is designed around conversations spurred from contemporary plays and social issues that inspire one another.
-Using source material as the jumping-off point, we will discuss how life affects art and vice versa.
+This course is designed around conversations spurred from contemporary plays and social issues that inspire one another.
 This module focuses on how textual elements influence theatrical practices and conversations, and how theatrical events can be a way in for community change.
-We will tackle a number of questions, including "Why theatre, why now?"
+We tackle a number of questions, including "Why theatre, why now?"